NYUDataBootcamp/Book/pandas-input.md

 **Exercise.** Adapt the `read_csv` code to treat the numbers 1 and 6 as missing.  *Hint:* See the example a page or so back.

-## Properties of dataframes
+## Properties of DataFrames

 Ok, so we read a file and assigned its contents to `df`.
 But what is `df`?
 What kinds of things can we do with it?

 We start by finding its type.
 We use the handy `type()` function and enter `type(df)` in the IPython console.
 It responds:  `pandas.core.frame.DataFrame`.
-More simply, it's a **dataframe**.
-A dataframe is another example of a data structure, like a list or a dictionary, that organizes data in a specific way.
-A dataframe has three components:  a table of data, column labels, and row labels.
+More simply, it's a **DataFrame**.
+A DataFrame is another example of a data structure, like a list or a dictionary, that organizes data in a specific way.
+A DataFrame has three components:  a table of data, column labels, and row labels.

 Typically columns are variables and the column labels give us their names.
 In our example, the second column has the name `x1` and its values follow below it.
 The rows are then observations, and the row labels give us their names.
 This is a standard setup and we'll do our best to conform to it.
 If the data come in some other form, we'll try to convert it.

-**Dimensions.** We access a dataframe's dimensions -- the numbers of rows and columns -- with the `shape` method:  `df.shape`.
+**Dimensions.** We access a DataFrame's dimensions -- the numbers of rows and columns -- with the `shape` method:  `df.shape`.
 Here the answer is `(3,4)`, so we have 3 rows (observations) and 4 columns (variables).

 **Columns and indexes.**  We access the column and row labels directly.
-For the dataframe `df` we read in earlier, we extract column labels with the `columns` method:  `df.columns`.
+For the DataFrame `df` we read in earlier, we extract column labels with the `columns` method:  `df.columns`.
 That gives us the verbose output `Index(['name', 'x1', 'x2', 'x3'], dtype='object')`.
 If we prefer to have them as a list, we use `list(df)`.
 That gives us the column names as a list:  `['name', 'x1', 'x2', 'x3']`.
 If we check the [source](https://github.com/NYUDataBootcamp/Materials/blob/master/Data/test.csv), we see that the column labels come from the first row of the file.

 The row labels are referred to as the **index**.
-We extract them with the `index` method:  `df.index`.
+We extract them by accessing `df.index`.
 That gives us the verbose output `Int64Index([0, 1, 2], dtype='int64')`.
 We can convert it to a list by adding another method, `df.index.tolist()`, which gives us `[0, 1, 2]`.
-(Cool!
-Two methods strung together!)
 In this case, the index is not part of the original file; Pandas inserted a counter.
 As usual in Python, the counter starts at zero.

 **Column data types.**  Pandas allows every column (typically a variable) to have a different data type, but the type must be the same within a column.
-With our dataframe `df`, we get the types with the `dtypes` method; that is, with `df.dtypes`:
+With our DataFrame `df`, we get the types with the `dtypes` method; that is, with `df.dtypes`:

 ```python
 name     object